rbtnn/go-tsgrep/README.md

-# go-vgr
+# go-tsgrep

-`go-vgr` is grep for Vim.
+`go-tsgrep` is grep for Vim.
 This considers tabstop and modeline each file.

 There are following lines as `abc.txt`:
 ```